farhatnadim/ComputationalMath/Introduction_To_Probability_Bertsekas_TsiTsiKlis_2nd_Edition/example1_8.md

 Assuming that exactly one successfull design is produced , what is the probability that is was design by team N?

 ### Solution
-Let us first understand the sample space . this is most similar to throwing two coins , where heads is success and tail is failure. the sample space size is 4 .
-2^2
+Let us first understand the problem, by highlighting the explicit problem statement

+are asked to design a product : both teams are asked.
+One of the outcomes is success :
+Seperatly : means outcomes of Team A is indepdent from that outcome of Team B .

+Second Let us read the problem statement to see what is needed

+Team C is successfull is 2/3 : there are two possibility that team C was successfull and Team N (CN) not successful or Team C was susccessful and Team N was successful (CN')

+P(CN) + P(CN') = 2/3

-CN  : Both teams were successfull
+CN  : Both teams were successfull  ( H H ).
-C'N' : Both teams are unuccessfull
+C'N' : Both teams are unsuccessfull  ( T T ).
-C'N : Conservative team is not successfull and Innovative Team is successfull CN' : Concervative team is successfull and  Innovative team is successfull
+C'N : Conservative team is not successfull and Innovative Team is successfull ( H T ) CN' : Concervative team is successfull and  Innovative team is successfull  ( T H )

 Now we understand the general sample space. now let us understand the conditional probability .
 Assuming that exactly one successful design is produced ( assuming one head shows up ) what is the probability that is designed by team N . so we are looking the probability where team N successed and the other team fail P(C'N)